Bayan-Ölgii Province: Geography

 Bayan-Ölgii is the highest Mongolian aimag.
-For the most part it is located in the Mongolian Altay, at the transition point to the Russian Altay.
+For the most part it is located in the Mongolian Altai Mountains, at the transition point to the Russian Altai.
 About 10% of the territory is covered by forests, consisting primarily of Siberian Larch.

 The Nairamdal Peak (also Friendship Peak, Chinese: Youyi Feng) of the Altai Tavan Bogd (five saints mountain) massif mountain marks the corner between the three neighbouring countries.
 About 2.5 km further south on the Mongolian-Chinese border, the Khüiten Peak is the highest point of Mongolia at a height of 4,374 m.
 The massif includes several glaciers, such as the 19 km Potanin Glacier, and is only accessible to experienced climbers with local guidance.

 The Khovd River (the longest in the western Mongolian Great Lakes Depression) has its origin in this aimag.
 It is fed by the three lakes Khoton, Khurgan, and Dayan, and in turn feeds the lake Khar-Us in the Khovd Aimag.
 The Tolbo Lake is a large saline lake about 50 km south of the aimag capital.
 It features clear and cold water on an elevation of 2,080 m.